LilianBoulard/activities/docker/README.md

 you can set up a git-based stack on portainer.
 See [this blog post](https://tobiasfenster.io/use-portainer-to-deploy-and-update-docker-container-stacks-from-a-git-repo).

+In this case, you'll have to generate an env file with `python docker/generate_password.py` and add it in portainer.

 ## Open the service on the Internet

 To open your instance on the Internet, you'll have to: